JavaChat/OakBot/README.md

 This is the file OakBot uses to persist information, such as how many commands it has responded to and what rooms it has joined.
 It is located in the bot's working directory.
 The file will automatically be created if it doesn't exist.

-# bot.properties
+# bot-context.xml

 Contains various configuration settings for the bot.
-Open the sample "bot.properties" file at the root of this project for a description of each setting.
+Open the sample `bot-context.xml` file at the root of this project for a description of each setting.

 OakBot must be restarted if any of these settings are changed while OakBot is running.

 # Adding/Removing Commands

-To add a command, create an instance of the [Command](https://github.com/JavaChat/OakBot/blob/master/src/main/java/oakbot/command/Command.java) interface and add it to the bot in the [main method](https://github.com/JavaChat/OakBot/blob/master/src/main/java/oakbot/Main.java).
+All of the bot's commands are defined in the `bot-context.xml` file.

+Commands can be added by creating a class that extends the `Command` interface, and then adding the class to `bot-context.xml` (you must also, of course, include your class in the Java classpath when running the bot).

+This file uses [Spring's IoC container](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html) library.

 All of OakBot's commands are [listed on the wiki](https://github.com/JavaChat/OakBot/wiki/Commands).